 To avoid stressing your pet, make grooming routine and brief.
 The earlier a grooming ritual is introduced, the more quickly your pet will grow accustomed to a brush, running water and toenail trimmers.

 Both cats and dogs can benefit from routine grooming.
 Here are some suggestions to keep your pet, and house, smelling fresh and dander-free.

 Dogs and cats both will benefit from regular brushing, which helps remove dead, loose fur and dandruff from the pet’s coat.
 For dogs, it’s best to brush before bath time, as you’ll remove loose fur, and in turn, keep it from the drain or driveway.
-If your pet isn’t accustomed to the brush, take it slow and offer rewards after each session.
+If your pet isn’t accustomed to the brush, take it slow and offer rewards during and after each session.
 Pretty soon, they’ll be eager for a brushing.

 Tools of the trade for at-home baths include mild shampoo, old towels, and a faucet extender if the animal is washed in the bathtub.
-Bathe a dog every week to two weeks in warm-weather months, and once every six to eight weeks during cooler seasons.
+Bathe a dog every two weeks in warm-weather months, and once every six to eight weeks during cooler seasons.
 Signs that a dog needs a bath include scratching or a musky odor that lingers on your hands after petting.

 - Use a bath mat in the tub to keep your pet from slipping.

 - Remove the pet’s regular collar, as dyes in the material can leach into the fur.

 - Ease your pet into bathing.
 Get them accustomed to the sound of running water.